AnalyticsAutomated/analytics_automated/docs/the_UI.rst

 Submitting Data
 ^^^^^^^^^^^^^^^

-And example of using the api can be found in the `send_file.py` script.
+An example of using the api can be found in the `send_file.py` and `send_fasta.py` scripts in the example directory.

 When a submission is succesful the system returns a blob of json with a UUID.
 Calling http://127.0.0.1:8000/analytics_automated/submission/[UUID] with a GET